-Cash, government checks, and money orders contained in incoming inmate mail shall be removed and credited to the inmate's account.
+Money orders contained in incoming inmate mail shall be removed and credited to the inmate's account.
 Personal checks may be returned to the sender or held in the inmate's property to be given to the inmate upon release.